StephenGunn/directus-typeforge/README.md

 ## Todo

+- [x] Prevent empty system collection types from being generated.
 - [ ] Rewrite the code to be more modular and easier to read.
 - [ ] Add more options for generating types like prefixing, suffixing, etc.
 - [ ] Add support for static admin token authentication.
-- [x] Prevent empty system collection types from being generated.
 - [ ] Derive system fields from the Directus API.
+- [ ] Add support for JSON repeaters.
+- [ ] Tests

+## Caveats

+- **System Collections:** System collections are present in the generated types but only contain ID fields and custom, user created fields.
+The IDs are included to make sure the system collections are not empty.
+The SDK should override the system fields with the correct types.
+- **JSON Repeaters:** JSON repeaters are not supported yet.
+There is no data describing the structure of the repeater in the OpenAPI schema and are tyepd as unknown

 ## Installation